isomerpages/cpib-corp/_careers/Corrupt Practices Investigation Officer (CPIO).md

 forensics and the capabilities that CPIB has.
 The training also covers self-defence tactics, firearms handling, first aid training and other exposures including visits to different agencies and study trips.</p>
-<p>You will also be assigned a buddy, who will orientate and familiarize
+<p>You will also be assigned a buddy, who will orientate and familiarise
 you with the CPIB environment and work.</p>
 <p>There will be a 2-year bond after the training.&nbsp;</p>
 <p><strong><em>Foundational Posting to Investigation Units</em></strong>
 </p>
-<p>After completing the 5-month program, you will be posted to the investigation
+<p>After completing the 5-month programme, you will be posted to the investigation
 units for your foundational posting.
 Through this, you will take on cases and hone your investigations tradecraft.
 You will also be assigned a mentor to guide you in your career journey.</p>